JOHN-AMAO/spectrum_finance/Readme.md

 ## Secure Payments, Seamless Finance Management

 Our platform offers a comprehensive solution for all your financial needs, from secure payments to advanced finance management tools.

+## Tech Stack

+Nextjs
+Nextjs API routes(some backend functions)
+Next Auth(for authentication)
+MongoDB(as the database)
+Node and Express(backend)
+Google Cloud

+## To run the Application

+1. Clone the repo
+2. cd into client
+3. run npm install
+4. create a .env file and add environment variables for MongoDb(DATABASE_URL),GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET
+5. run npx prisma generate to generate your prisma client to interact with your database Models/schema(in case of further development)
+6. run npm run dev(make sure you have node installed)